 But he was feeling confident coming into the new season, largely because his knees felt fine.

 He said after he tweaked the ankle in Perth, he decided to play another warm-up tournament in Auckland, New Zealand, last week to see if it would feel better.
-He was in pain the entire week, but remarkably went on to win the tournament.

 "I was able to win my first match and didn't feel good afterwards and then I won again.
 The whole thing in Auckland was bizarre because I never expected to win that tournament," he said.